Cadillac Escalade: 2020

-The 2020 Escalade is the final model year for the fourth-generation version, as it will be sold during its shortened period.
-The only changes made are the deletion of the Manhattan Noir Metallic and Bronze Dune Metallic color palette and the addition of the Dark Mocha Metallic color.
-The dealer-ordered Escalade Noir package is also eliminated after being offered for only a year.
-GM had proposed a facelift for the 2020 model which was going to look like the Cadillac XT6 style grille, but will not happen due to the next generation Escalade that is expected to debut in late 2019 or early 2020 as a 2021 model.
+The 2020 Escalade would be the final model year for the fourth-generation version, as it would be sold during its shortened period.
+The only changes made were the deletion of the Manhattan Noir Metallic and Bronze Dune Metallic colors and the addition of the Dark Mocha Metallic color.
+The dealer-ordered Escalade Noir package was also eliminated after being offered for only a year.

+GM had proposed a facelift for the 2020 model that would have featured a grille resembling that of the Cadillac XT6, but the proposal was scrapped in favor of the next-generation model that would debut for the 2021 model year.

 Hennessey HPE550

 In 2014, Hennessey Performance Engineering offered a HPE550 supercharger upgrade to fourth generation Escalade customers, which included a belt-driven supercharger, air-to-water intercooler, recalibrated engine management software and a three-year/36,000 mile powertrain warranty, a 6 psi boost that will increase the 6.2L engine's performance to 557 hp and 542 lbft of torque, and 20-inch lightweight H10 forged Monoblock wheels, to further improve performance.
 The upgrades, once they are ordered by customers, have a set price of $15,950.